• Skip to primary navigation

 The flavor of chorizo is unmistakable: smoky, spicy, and just a bit tangy.
 We love the way it adds a kick to any dish.

-Read more about 5 Mouth-Watering Substitutes for Cheddar Cheese
+Read more about 5 Simple Substitutes for Plums in Recipes

 The paprika (often Spanish pimentón) and garlic really shine through, making it an ideal substitute for andouille sausage.